-Scams from Nigeria arrive as unsolicited email purporting to be from a high government official or officer of the Nigerian National Oil Company asking if your company can help them move tens millions of dollars from a contract overpayment out of Nigeria.
+Scams from Nigeria arrive as unsolicited emails purporting to be from a high government official or officer of the Nigerian National Oil Company asking if your company can help them move tens of millions of dollars from a contract overpayment out of Nigeria.
 In return, they offer to let you keep multi-millions of dollars.

 Scams: Internet E-Mail

 You receive an e-mail verifying that your credit card account has been charged $453.29 for online purchases at www sexymama.com.
 If you have questions you are instructed to call a toll-free telephone number.
 Of course, you never made such a purchase and cannot wait to call to complain about the charge.
 The only problem is that the number you are supposed to call is in the Caribbean or in the Middle East and is not toll-free.
 Sometimes you will get put on hold or have to listen to a long recorded message while the meter is running at an exorbitant international rate.
 One guy got charged $45 for a four-minute phone call.
 Most credit card companies will not send you an e-mail message.
 Also, be leery of dialing area codes unfamiliar to you.

 You’ve Just Won $25,000!
 Or you are told that you just won a boat, a car, or something else “valuable.”
 So goes the pitch.
 But if you’re asked to pay before you get your prize, it’s a scam.
 Often these outfits claim the money is for shipping, taxes, or something like that.
 But legitimate companies rarely require any payment or purchase upfront.

 Two Weeks in Hawaii for $350!
 Maybe it’s a “certificate” for a bargain vacation.
 Claims of inexpensive travel are easy to believe because real bargains are available if you shop carefully.
 Check out all travel offers with a reputable travel agency.
 If they want your money right away, before you can think the offer through, odds are it’s a scam.